Souravgoswami/HTMLProjects/README.md

 # HTMLProjects
-My HTML projects.
-This course was taught by Issam on Udemy, but these codes are heavily modified + beautified.
-If you like them, feel free to use without giving any credits...
+This project was guided by Issam on Udemy.
+I have highly modified what I am learning from various sources and trying put the fun stuff here!

+Please Report Bugs if you Find them.
+Suggestions are happily welcomed.